 Everyone has their hobbies, even celebrities.
 And having a net worth of a couple hundred million dollars means expensive hobbies.
 Take Jerry Seinfeld, an American stand-up comedian and known for his sitcom “Seinfeld,” for example.
-What you may not know is that Jerry Seinfeld has a fantastic car collection, considered to be one of the most valuable in the United States.
+What you may not know is that Jerry Seinfeld has a fantastic car collection.
+With this collection, it is one of the most valuable car ownership in the United States.

 1. Seinfeld’s talk show, “Comedians in Cars Getting Coffee,” features his collection.